Brief for entry stage of competition

 See below for further notes about the compulsory ingredients and the rules of the competition.

-Selected entrants will be invited to attend the semi-finals on Saturday 29th September at Exeter College, where they will be asked to prepare their proposed menus for the judges in one and a half hours.
-The judges will then select a number of finalists who will be invited to return for the final on Wednesday 24th October.
+Selected entrants will be invited to attend the semi-final on Saturday 30th September at Exeter College, where they will be asked to prepare their proposed menus for three people in one and a half hours.
+The judges will then select a number of finalists who will be invited to return for the final on Tuesday 24th October.

 Those selected for the final will be asked to prepare a three-course meal for three people in three hours, using compulsory protein elements announced one week before the final.
 All other ingredients will be provided in a mystery box on the day.